 Pursue A Career You Can Be Passionate About

-Uncover the ways an advanced degree in Strategic Intelligence Analysis from Northeastern can help set you up for success.
+Uncover the ways an advanced degree in Security and Intelligence Studies from Northeastern can help set you up for success.

 What Do Intelligence Analysts Do?

-In order to fully appreciate what an intelligence analyst does, Dave Hagen—assistant teaching professor for Northeastern University’s master’s in Strategic Intelligence & Analysis program—points out that you must first understand the distinction between information and intelligence.
+In order to fully appreciate what an intelligence analyst does, Dave Hagen—assistant teaching professor for Northeastern University’s security programs—points out that you must first understand the distinction between information and intelligence.
 Information, he explains, includes data about a particular circumstance.
 Intelligence, on the other hand, involves the collection, analysis, and interpretation of such information which is used to draw the conclusions needed to make assessments for policy-makers in support of future planning.